 Things went pretty well for my brother today.
 He is getting ready to hit the road and head south for the winter.
 He got all his reservations made for his camp sites through the first of the year.
 He even got a job that he was hoping for at a national forest during next summer.
 This morning, we said a couple travelling prayers and shared Holy water from Lourdes for a nice blessing before he departed.
 His trailer had been in the shop having some preparation work done which was completed.
 My brother hitched up the trailer and headed to the cabin to get everything packed up.
 He was pretty excited.
 Although we will miss him and his dog, we were excited for him.

-I Found God today in many consolers.
+I Found God today in good things happening for my brother.

-I Found God today learning about learning.
+I Found God today pondering receiving Jesus.